 There are many ways to reach the Sydney Opera House, including taxi, bus, and ferry.
 Buses, trains, and ferries can all take you to Circular Quay, a ferry terminal and transit hub that’s only a short walk from the Opera House.
 Sydney has a robust public transit system; it’s easy to reach Circular Quay from any part of the city.
 If you’d rather not take transit, you can hail a taxi.

-It’s completely free to enter the Sydney Opera House: The foyers and other areas in the entry are open to everyone.
-However, to explore the rest of the building, you can either purchase a ticket for one of many guided tours or for a show.
+Take a moment to admire the stunning architecture of the opera house.
+The foyers and other areas in the entry are free and open to everyone.
+However, to explore the rest of the building, you will have to either purchase a ticket for a show or for one of many guided tours.

 The Sydney Opera House is a UNESCO-recognized world heritage site for a reason; there’s no other structure in the world with anything like its flair and unique design.
 You should take your time to snap photos from several angles, and be sure to take pictures at various times throughout the day.
 Catching it while it’s backlit by sunset is essential.
 A notable location is Mrs. Macquarie’s Chair, which might be the best place to take a sunset picture of the Opera House.